-· Status: In progress
+Status: Completed

-Notes/Solutions: OPHD has taken steps to increase the community awareness and visibility of OPHD and its website.
-Strategic Communications is working with OPHD on a communication and branding plan, which includes a revision of the website in Fall of 2024, an awareness campaign, social media presence, and overall messaging.
+• Notes/Solutions: OPHD has taken steps to increase the community awareness and visibility of OPHD and its website.
+Strategic Communications worked with OPHD on a communication and branding plan, which included a revision of the website in Fall of 2024, an awareness campaign, social media presence, and overall messaging.
 The Implementation Team has provided valuable feedback on the Communication Plan.
 During 2023-2024, OPHD provided Sexual Misconduct resource sheets for all residence hall suites, participated in over 30 tabling events, met with representative groups, created educational social media campaigns, and facilitated educational programming at orientation, in classes, and to various student groups.
+For the 2024-2025 year, OPHD participated in over 25 tabling events and facilitated over 75 educational programs and meetings.
+With the March 2025 revision of the policy and procedures, the staff in OPHD has reviewed and revised the case process manual, templates, and website.